 Additional information about the Company is available on its website,

 Ressources Yorbeau Inc.

 Yorbeau Resources Inc.

 Toll free in North America: 1-855-384-2202

-Forward-looking statements: Except for the statement of historical fact, all statements in this news release, including without limitation, regarding the prospects of the Lemoine project, drilling results, future plans and objectives are forward-looking statements which involve risks and uncertainties.
-There can be no assurance that such statements will prove to be accurate; actual results and future events could differ materially from those anticipated in such statements.
-Yorbeau disclaims any obligation to update such forward-looking statements, other than as required by applicable securities laws.
+Forward-Looking Statements: Except for statements of historical fact, all statements contained in this news release, including statements regarding the drilling program, exploration of options to maximize the value of the Scott Lake and Rouyn projects and next development steps in connection with these projects, and future and objectives, are forward-looking statements that involve risks and uncertainties.
+There can be no assurance that these statements will prove to be accurate.
+Actual results and future events could differ materially from those anticipated in these statements.
+Yorbeau disclaims any obligation to update these statements.